-How often have you witnessed blocked Pen drive or USB drive access in your workplace or college or school?
-I believe many times; in fact, every time you try to use the USB drive, you are not allowed, simply because the administrator has disabled USB drive detection on your Windows system.
+How often have you witnessed blocked Pen drive or USB drive access in your workplace, college, or school?
+I believe many times; in fact, you are not allowed every time you try to use the USB drive, simply because the administrator has disabled USB drive detection on your Windows 11/10/8/7 system.
 Again, how often has your data been stolen because someone connected an unauthorized USB to your computer and copied your files?
 Well, you don’t need to worry because the solution to disable or enable USB Ports is pretty simple.

-There are 5 ways an administrator can prevent using of USB Drives
+There are several ways an administrator can prevent using of USB Ports or Drives:

-- Altering registry values for USB Mass Storage Devices.
+- Altering the Registry values for USB Mass Storage Devices.

 - Disabling USB Ports from Device Manager.

 - By Uninstalling the USB Mass Storage Drivers

 - Using third-party freeware